Kukoh/dx/README.md

-# meducal: A Medical Education IT Project
+# meducal: Medical Education IT Projects